TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

    A = QDQ^{-1} = QDQ^T.
 $$

-Conversely, every orthogonally diagonalizable matrix is symmetric.
+Conversely, every orthogonally diagonalisable matrix is symmetric.

 This theorem is known as the _Spectral Theorem for Symmetric Matrices_.
 In other contexts the word _spectrum_ of a transformation is used for the set of eigenvalues.